Kamianske: Culture

 Several Eastern Orthodox churches, the largest being the Orthodox Cathedral of Saint Nicholas, which dates from 1894, serve the faithful of the city.
 By 2018, there were 22 parishes of Ukrainian Orthodox Church in Kamianske.

 The Roman Catholic Church of Saint Nicholas built by the city's Polish community at the end of the nineteenth century, has become one of the centers of Roman Catholicism in Eastern Ukraine.
 The Catholic Parish of Saint Nicholas also includes a monastery run by the Order of Friars Minor Capuchin.

-The town has an active Jewish community with a new synagogue and community center.
+The city has an active Jewish community with a large synagogue and a charity center.